smartcat-labs/ranger/README.md

-# Summary
+# Data loader

-This library ease the creation of test data.
+This project aims to simplify generating test or load data but with context.

 Why: